Ashkanrpd/ISS-Weather-Shared/docs/splitApp.md

 ---

-- **distanceCalc Function**
+- **Second step: Separating the distanceCalc Function**
-  This function needs the user and iss coordinates so i will pass them as arguments and in return i will get the distance.
+  When user makes a request to our /calc endpoint we will get its coordinates and will update the user global variables.
+Our distanceCalc function needs the user and iss coordinates and at this point we should have all 4 coordinates.
+I will make another js file then will move this function inside of it, export/import it to mycalc endpoint and will call it with our 4 coordinates.
+This will send back the distance between the user ans iss.
+Finally, i will run the tests and if everything went well i go for next step.

   **File name:**
   distanceCalc.js